How Long Is the IVF Process From Start to Finish?

 You will have had a full workup assessing your fertility and perhaps making a diagnosis of the main issue(s).
 Before the IVF process begins you will likely have a consultation at the clinic.
 You are likely at this point to get a step-by-step walkthrough of what your treatment will look like and make sure you are fully aware and comfortable with the process.

-This is the period where the woman will be required to take daily injections of a fertility hormone called Follicle Stimulating Hormone (FSH), which may also include some LH activity.
-This stimulation phase is expected to last between 10-12 days.
-As a result of taking this your ovaries will grow many follicles containing eggs ready for collection at the clinic.
+To achieve this the woman will be required to take daily injections of Follicle Stimulation Hormone (FSH), which may include some Luteinising Hormone (LH activity).
+This stimulation phase is expected to last between 10-14 days.
+As a result of taking this, many of the follicles containing eggs will grow ready for collection at the clinic.
 The high number of eggs available for fertilisation helps improve the chances of a good quality embryo being produced.

 The clinic will keep an eye on your progress throughout your treatment.
-Bloodwork and scans will help monitor the development of your follicles and let them know when they are approaching the stage of collection.
+Blood work and scans will help monitor the development of your follicles and let them know when they are approaching the stage for collection.

 Down regulation

 Also known as the agonist protocol.
-Agonist injections are given daily, starting about 2 weeks prior to stimulation, when injections of a product containing follicle stimulating hormone (FSH) begin.
+Agonist medication (either as a daily nasal spray or injection) is given daily, starting about 10 days prior to stimulation, when injections of a product containing follicle stimulating hormone (FSH) begin.
 This will prevent the natural LH surge.
 The FSH product may or may not also contain some LH activity.
 The agonist injections continue during the period that the FSH containing products are taken.

 Antagonist protocol